-A. The layout of the scheme has been designed to maximise pedestrian use and activity.
+The layout of the scheme has been designed to maximise pedestrian use and activity.
 ‘Pocket parks’ both to the rear and front of the development connect the development to its surroundings and create active facades.
-The main public realm off Whitham Road forms an urban plaza for socialising, seating and enhanced ornamental planting whilst forming an attractive approach into the development.
+The main public space off Whitham Road forms an urban plaza for socialising, seating and enhanced ornamental planting whilst forming an attractive approach into the development.
 These ‘pocket parks’ will become an inviting place to stay and relax whilst providing a sense of character.
-The selection of materials will be in line with the University Masterplan creating a cohesive scheme.
+The selection of materials will be in line with the University's Campus Masterplan, creating a cohesive scheme.

-A. To promote sustainable modes of transport, the site will have a cycle hub and cycle parking for approximately 200 cycles.
-The cycle hub will contain internal, secure storage and changing facilities for staff and students.
-The University’s hire scheme will be extended to provide cycles at this site.
+To promote sustainable modes of transport, the site will have a cycle hub and cycle parking for approximately 200 cycles.
+As part of the development, there will be internal, secure storage and changing facilities for staff and students.

 Surely the new building will result in many more pedestrians and traffic coming into the area?